mlesniak/mlesniak.github.io/ideas.md

 - **From Source Code to Assembly: The Fibonacci Odyssey:** Trace the captivating journey of a high level Fibonacci implementation, from its inception in C# source code to its manifestation in the intricate realm of assembly language.
 - **Public Key Cryptography:** Show how public key cryptography works using concrete, but understandable numbers, i.e. primes not in the range of hundreds of digits.
 - **Implement a simple GC:** Implement a simple garbage collector (to be refined).
+- **Generate an RSS-feed xml from Pandoc files:** Since this site is static and pandoc does not support any form RSS generation, parse markdown files and their pandoc metadata to generate the corresponding XML feed file.